The science of work, how we work, and how we experience work

 I lead the people data & analytics function at the University of Virginia.

-Developed & currently teaching the inaugural people analytics graduate course (HRD6397) at the University of Houston
+I developed and am teaching the inaugural people analytics graduate course (HRD6397) at the University of Houston.

 And have 20+ years of experience in people analytics, including founding & leading teams at the U.S. General Services Administration, Carrier, UBS, and Allstate.